Education Minister launches E-sgol initiative in Powys

-Education Minister Kirsty Williams AM was in Llanfyllin High School on Thursday, March 5 to officially launch the E-sgol project in Powys and saw first-hand how Post-16 pupils are successfully using the technology, for example in the delivery of Further Maths lessons.
+Education Minister Kirsty Williams AM was in Llanfyllin High School on Thursday, March 5 to officially launch the E-sgol project in Powys.
+Kirsty saw first-hand how Post-16 pupils are successfully using the technology, for example in the delivery of Further Maths lessons.

 Lessons happen via a live video link from the teacher while the pupils can remain in their school.
 These 'live' lessons are with an experienced and qualified teacher, who is located in another school.

 Teachers can provide pupils with live feedback through the system, and pupils can contribute orally to the lesson exactly as if the teacher was in the room.